Medical ethnomusicology

-Medical ethnomusicology can involve a "blend of anthropological and ethnological, historical and literary techniques in eliciting its data" and challenge Western notions of medicine with alternatives such as ethnomedicine found in non-elite cultures or settings.
+Medical ethnomusicology blends "anthropological and ethnological, historical and literary techniques" and challenge Western notions of medicine with alternatives such as ethnomedicine.
+In many cultures, music is regarded as a form of healing, often in conjunction with other practices such as prayer and ritual.
+Musical ethnomusicology aims to explore their conjunction on a broader cultural scale.

+Medical ethnomusicology is a modern field, first emerging into relevance in the 1990s.
+However, the interrelation of music and healing has been touched upon in past cultural research—for example, in Densmore’s 1918 study of the Teton Sioux.
+Much research in this field is specific to certain cultures studied, such as Roseman’s focus on the Malaysian Rainforest, Melchor-Barz in Uganda, and Koen in the Pamir Mountains.

+One influential piece of writing is “The Oxford Handbook of Medical Ethnomusicology,” written by Benjamin D. Koen, Gregory Barz, and Kenneth Brummel-Smith.
+This novel was among the first to define the new field and explore its depths.
+In this book, they define medical ethnomusicology as the “integration of music and sound phenomena” within the “cultural clinical context of health and healing,” and discuss the true meaning of music, medicine, as well as how the two can interact in different settings.
+It accomplishes three main goals: to elucidate the relationship between health, illness, and disease; to encourage innovative, collaborative research to improve health and healing; and to document the current discourse involving music, culture, and healing.

 Applications

 Nursing home communities

 Theresa Allison served at a nursing home in 2006–2007, studying the effects of music on the residents of the home.
 "The Home," as she refers to it in her publications, was rather unusual in that music was of utmost priority: the Home has over 60 hours of music and performing arts activities scheduled weekly, and dozens of residents actively participate in songwriting groups.
 The Home has produced a professional CD, Island on a Hill, and an award-winning documentary, A 'Specially Wonderful Affair, both in 2002.
 With such emphasis placed in the arts, Allison concludes that the creation and performance of music has increased the residents' quality of life by allowing them to remain active in their society through songwriting.
 Songwriting in the Home has fostered a sense of community among the residents and a means of transcending the institution by bringing in memories and experiences from outside their physical space.